Well, another dangerous recurring scam is making the rounds again.

-As usual, there are several variations of this scam, but luckily they’re all very easy to detect and avoid.
+As usual, there are several variations of this scam, but luckily they’re all very easy to detect and avoid once you know what to look for.

 Note: There are so many variations of these fraudulent emails and text messages going around that I decided it would be pointless to provide a screenshot.
 All you’ll really need are the details below in order to recognize and avoid the scam.

-Some potential victims are receiving fraudulent emails that appear to be from either Microsoft or the “Windows Defender Store” (which doesn’t exist).
+Some potential victims are receiving fraudulent emails or text messages that appear to be from either Microsoft or the “Windows Defender Store” (which doesn’t exist).

 The fraudulent emails and text messages are about a fake upgrade to an enhanced version of Windows Defender or Microsoft Defender, depending on the term used in the email or text that was received.